 Cellar Doors, Wineries and Distilleries

 When it comes to wine, the Southern Highlands does cool climate varieties.
 Known predominantly for pinot noir and sparkling, the region has some of the most awarded wines in the country.
-It’s home to a number of stunning and picturesque wineries as well as others that offer hands-on experiences.
+It’s home to a number of stunning and picturesque wineries as well as others that offer hands-on experiences and tasting tours.
 It’s also home to one of our favourite sustainable vineyards where you can meet the wooly workers on a tour of the vineyards.

-There are over 60 wineries in the Southern Highlands and 17 cellar doors that it might be easier to jump onto a wine tour so that all the best decisions are made for you or join a wine experience like a Peppergreen Estate wine tasting or a cycle tour that includes breweries and food producers.
+There are over 60 wineries in the Southern Highlands and 17 cellar doors that it might be easier to jump onto a wine tour of the Southern Highlands so that all the best decisions are made for you or join a wine experience like a Peppergreen Estate wine tasting tour or a cycle tour that includes breweries and food producers.
+Like we said, there are heaps of things to do in the Southern Highlands.

 Take a look at all the wineries and cellar doors in the Southern Highlands region here.
 However, if you’re looking for a tipple that’s a little stronger than wine, look no further than Renegade Spirits in Mittagong.